Compute

 • The kernel version of your TaurusDB instance must be 2.0.57.240900 or later.

 • If there is a database called __recyclebin__ in your instance, the pre-upgrade check may fail when you upgrade your instance to 2.0.57.240900 or later.
 To upgrade your instance, delete the __recyclebin__ database first.
-Of course, if you still want to retain the __recyclebin__ database as a regular database, submit an application by choosing Service Tickets > Create Service Ticket in the upper right corner of the management console.
+If you want to retain the __recyclebin__ database for regular use, submit a service ticket.

 • Table recycle bin is only available for regular InnoDB tables.
 It is unavailable for tables in shared tablespaces, tables with full-text indexes, temporary tables, non-InnoDB tables, tables with secondary engines, system catalogs, or hidden tables.